-Individuation Dialectic (ID) is an empathic, depth-oriented and highly efficient therapeutic method for increasing resilience and efficacy, presence and vitality as well as for supporting cognitive-social-emotional development.
+Individuation Dialectic (ID) is the process which is at the heart of all Personal Power programmes.
+It is an empathic, depth-oriented and highly efficient therapeutic method for increasing resilience and efficacy, presence and vitality as well as for supporting cognitive-social-emotional development.

 At the core of the method is a creative synthesis which integrates and recalibrates the emotional patterns and triggers behind unhelpful impulses and behaviours so that individuals develop greater coherence between their higher intentions and their actions; it helps create alignment between what they value most and how they prioritise their choices and actions.

 ID prompts a subtle and an almost effortless emergence of new ways of being and doing.

 What Makes ID So Effective?

 ID is a facilitated process which invites changes in how you feel, think and take action.
 By identifying implicit patterns and biases in perception, this process helps shed a light on those problematic, and often distressing, inner patterns which stand in the way your capacity and ability to relate and take action with greater presence, ease and more skilfully.
 ID goes further by eliminating those patterns.

 Through leveraging the brains very own built-in neurobiological processes for responding, adapting to and coping with the contexts and situations we find ourselves in, ID intervenes at the deeper level of ones’ embodiment by effectively “re-wiring” mind-body conditioning.
 This includes implicit and emotionally-charged mental models, belief and value systems which affect the way we show up in the world and as a consequence, how we behave, make decisions and take action.